Reversible Inversion for Training-Free Exemplar-guided Image Editing: Introduction

 To overcome these limitations, we propose \textbf{Reversible Inversion (ReInversion)}, a novel and training-free framework designed for effective and efficient EIE.
 ReInversion reformulates the editing pipeline as a two-stage denoising process.
 This process is first conditioned on the source image to preserve its core content and structure, and only subsequently conditioned on the reference exemplar to inject the desired visual attributes.
 This strategic, sequential conditioning effectively mitigates the common failures of standard inversion.
 Furthermore, to address the practical need for localized edits, we introduce a \textit{Mask-Guided Selective Denoising (MSD)} strategy.
 This module provides explicit spatial control, constraining ReInversion's focus strictly to the target object regions defined by a mask.
 This ensures that while the target is faithfully edited, the structural consistency of the unrelated background is meticulously preserved.
 We conduct extensive qualitative and quantitative comparisons against other state-of-the-art methods.
 The results conclusively demonstrate that our ReInversion framework achieves the best EIE performance.

-In summary, our contributions are as follows: \begin{itemize} \item To the best of our knowledge, this is the first work to apply inversion techniques for training-free exemplar-guided image editing (EIE). \item We present Reversible Inversion (ReInversion), a novel approach enabling effective and efficient EIE via a two-stage denoising process. \item Extensive experiments demonstrate that our ReInversion approach surpasses state-of-the-art methods in both EIE performance and computational efficiency. \end{itemize}
+In summary, our contributions are as follows: \begin{itemize} \item We present Reversible Inversion (ReInversion), a training-free approach for effective and efficient exemplar-guided image editing (EIE). \item We propose a Mask-Guided Selective Denoising (MSD) module to encourage edits within the desired region while suppressing unintended changes elsewhere. \item Extensive experiments demonstrate that our approach surpasses state-of-the-art methods in both EIE performance and computational efficiency. \end{itemize}